Long, long ago in a galaxy far, far away

-Away from work or home we relied on a ubiquitous national network of upwards of two million payphones – Ma Bell was everywhere, but some newfangled mobile gizmo weighing in at around 4 pounds was rumored to be in alpha testing.
+Away from work or home folks relied on a ubiquitous national network of upwards of two million payphones – Ma Bell was everywhere, but some newfangled mobile gizmo weighing in at around 4 pounds was rumored to be in alpha testing.

 Americans bought Detroit-brand cars – an 81% market share in 1977 – and watched family-friendly television.
 Bad language and nudity were decades away from being considered de rigueur in the ratings race.

 When the kids were tucked safely away in bed viewers watched Kojak, not Kim Kardashian – a bald head was the raciest TV option in those days.
 Of course, cynics probably wondered whether Kojak’s best known feature had been surgically enhanced to boost the PR buzz.